yandex-cloud/docs/en/interconnect/concepts/l3-ip-bgp.md

 {% endnote %}

 Sometimes a client cannot connect their router directly to the {{ yandex-cloud }} equipment.
 In this case, they can use other intermediate devices (switches).
-To quickly detect failures in such composite communication channels, the BFD protocol can be be used, but must be applied with BGP to ensure better convergence (network response time to changes).
+To quickly detect failures in such composite communication channels, the BFD protocol can be used, but must be applied with BGP to ensure better convergence (network response time to changes).

 ### L3 and BGP connectivity over direct physical link {#l3-bgp-connectivity-over-direct-link}